mssola/g/README.md

     $ g rm awesome
     $ g list

 I guess that the commands above are quite self-explanatory.
+Note though that if the path was not given to the add command then the current working directory will be picked instead.

 # Install